-All the way from Ayia Napa to Paphos, we covered everything.
+All the way from Ayia Napa (East) to Paphos (West), we cover everything.
 From snorkeling with turtles, to amazing sunset views and delicious food.
 On top of that, we share our absolute best hidden gems Cyprus had on offer for us.
 Enjoy your one week in Cyprus with this unique best itinerary.

 Our full guide covers:

 - Basic Introduction

 - Where to stay in Cyprus